hltfbk/E3C-Corpus/README.md

 |             | Spanish     | 76.45        | 67.88        | 71.92            |
 |             | Basque      | 92.86        | 30.95        | 46.43            |

-Table 7: number of automatically annotated entities in Layer 2.<br>
+Table 7: Precision, Recall and F1 measure of the entities in Layer 2.<br>
 (*) produced by [WebAnno](https://webanno.github.io/webanno/)